 What is Organizational Culture?

 A healthy organizational culture helps in laying the groundwork to create and maintain a vibrant, collaborative, supportive work environment.
-It will help to engage employees and create a positive work environment.
-But can anyone in your organization express the essence of your culture if asked to describe it?
-If not, you will have a harder time knowing what adjustments are needed to build a better culture.
+A healthy organizational culture will help to engage employees and create a positive work environment.
+But can anyone in your company express the essence of your culture if asked to describe it?
+If not, you will have a harder time knowing what adjustments are needed to build a better work culture.

 The division of exceptional talent, motivated, high performers began to suffer greatly.
 Peers had to cover for higher than normal absenteeism.
 Fixing repeat errors and spending time in an effort to mentor these individuals utilized precious time each day.
 Customers saw the decline in service and support and began to warn of potentially looking at competitive suppliers.
 Internal complaints rose to supervisor and upper management levels as moral dipped to never before seen lows.

-Most successful organizations put a high priority on building and maintaining a strong organizational culture by bringing in people with attributes that align with the existing culture.
-These attributes can be unselfishness, being a team player, having a desire to always learn, a problem solving attitude and a high prioritization to provide strong customer service.
+Most successful organizations put a high priority on building and maintaining a strong organizational culture.
+They focus on bringing in people with attributes that align with the existing culture.
+These attributes can be unselfishness, being a team player, having a desire to always learn, a problem-solving attitude and a high prioritization to provide strong customer service.